-- Once it is boiling, reduce the heat to a simmer and let it cook for 40 minutes.
-Stir occasionally to avoid it sticking to the bottom of the pan.
+3. Once it is boiling, reduce the heat to simmer and let it cook for 40 minutes.
+Stir occasionally to avoid sticking to the bottom of the pan.

-- When the rice is tender and the liquid soaked up add the maple syrup, vanilla extract and pinch of salt.
+4. When the rice is tender and has soaked up all liquid, add maple syrup, vanilla extract, and a pinch of salt.

-- Meanwhile pre-heat the oven to 180˚C. Peel the pears, cut them into quarters and remove the core.
+5. Meanwhile, pre-heat the oven to 180˚C. Peel the pears, cut them into quarters and remove core.

-- Place the pear pieces in a baking dish, add the olive oil, maple syrup and lemon juice and toss them until they’re evenly covered.
+6. Place pear pieces in a baking dish; then add olive oil, maple syrup and lemon juice; toss them until they are evenly covered.

-- Pop them in the oven for 30 minutes or until the pears are tender.
-Turn them half way through to cook them evenly.
+7. Pop them in oven for 30 minutes or until pears are tender – turn them halfway through for even cooking.